 |American Standard Compressor Cost||$600 - $1,700||$1,500 - $2,500|

 |Payne Compressor Cost||$600 - $1,600||$1,400 - $2,400|

 |York Compressor Cost||$500 - $1,350||$1,200 - $1,800|

 |Rheem Compressor Cost||$700 - $1,400||$1,200 - $1,600|

 |Goodman Compressor Cost||$450 - $1,350||$1,000 - $1.500|

 When asking how much to replace the AC compressor, the air conditioning brand is one of the significant indicators of how much it will cost.
 A new Trane compressor costs between $600 to $2,500, while a Goodman AC compressor costs $450 to $1,500.
-There could be around a thousand dollar difference in price.
+There could be around a thousand-dollar difference in price.
 In some cases, an Amana compressor cost is the lowest in the industry because they offer a limited lifetime warranty on some of their systems.
 If you own an Amana, look into their extended warranty to see if you are still covered.
 One of the most popular brands many homeowners prefer is Carrier.
 When it comes to a Carrier compressor, the average homeowner will pay around $600 to $2,400 to get the air conditioner back up and running.
 One thing to note, every brand has a different warranty and coverage.
 Do a Google search if you get the model number from the outdoor AC units data tag.
-You should be able to find if your air conditioner compressor is still under warranty.
-If you are interested in learning about the top 10 air conditioner brands on the market, check out our blog that covers it in detail.
+You should be able to find out if your air conditioner compressor is still under warranty.
+If you want to learn about the top 10 air conditioner brands on the market, check out our blog post that covers it in detail.

 |3 Ton Compressor Seer Rating||Under Warranty Replacement Compressor||Replacement Compressor|